aam29dc/cxmatrix/README.md

-cxmatrix library is ROW MAJOR, has automatic dynamic memory allocation, contains a list of linear algebra functions to solve matrix equations,
+cxmatrix library is ROW MAJOR, has automatic dynamic memory allocation, contains a list of linear algebra functions to solve matrix equations, also contains xmath, xstring header files I've created to learn.

-cxmatrix was written by me (aam29dc@gmail.com) to learn linear algebra,
+cxmatrix was written by me (aam29dc@gmail.com) to learn linear algebra.
+Intended use for problems where the matrix changes size relatively often, not the fastest solution for matrices who sizes never change.

-in _oldmain.c I've written a program to project vertices of a 3d cube onto the screen, and rotated its X and Y axis, using the cxmatrix lib I wrote.
+in _oldmain.c I've written a program to project vertices of a 3d cube onto the screen, and rotated its X and Y axis, using the cxmatrix lib and printf.
+It uses xdraw.h functions to draw to screen.
+Works on windows console, there maybe printing problems on linux terminals, due to screen sizes, try to increase the size of your terminal if it doesn't print correctly.

 (NOTE: likely doesn't work since I've rewrote lib, but same work flow), but for now i'm uploading the files just to save.
 One could easily figure it out.

-functions like matrix_inverse_slow are slow solutions for large matrices, but I've kept them anyway, incase anyone wants to look at them.
+functions like matrix_inverse are slow solutions for large matrices, but I've kept them anyway, incase anyone wants to look at them.

+WIP: add array of matrices, multiply array of matrices, etc make lib work better for arrays of matrices.